 - Custody issues when parents live in different states (see Military Divorce)

 Whether you’re involved in a custody dispute following a divorce or you require assistance modifying an existing custody order, we have the experience and compassion needed to help you find resolutions.
-For a free and confidential consultation, call The Law Office Of Steven C. Benke at 210-308-0004210-308-0004
+For a free and confidential consultation with a child custody attorney, call The Law Office Of Steven C. Benke at 210-308-0004210-308-0004